 One thing that the Irish and Scots will bitterly disagree on is who invented whiskey (spelled without the E if referring to Scotch).
 Ask spirit-loving patriots in both Celtic nations and you’ll receive conflicting answers depending on which side of the Irish Sea you find yourself, with both claiming to have been the original creators.
-While a whole book could be written debating the true origins of the “water of life” (and many have) what we do know for sure is that there are a lot of similarities but also some key differences between Irish whiskey and Scotch whisky.
+While a whole book could be written debating the true origins of the “water of life” (and many have) what we do know for sure is that there are a lot of similarities but also some key differences between Irish whiskey vs Scotch whisky.

 History of Irish Whiskey and Scotch